 If you are unsure about the quality of your aquarium water, there are ways to test for that.
 This is how to determine whether your aquarium water is hard or soft.

-This step is more like for DIY persons.
-We find this method as the simplest among them all.
-The reason for saying so is because it won’t take you more than ten minutes to figure out whether your water has gone hard or not.
+This step is more like for DIY people.
+We find this method the simplest among them all.
+The reason for saying so is that it won’t take more than ten minutes to figure out whether your water has gone hard.
 You stay in your comfort zone and carry out the testing yourself.

-How do you use these test kits?
-Insert the test strip in a container filled with aquarium water, and wait for a few minutes.
+Insert the test strip into a container filled with aquarium water, and wait for a few minutes.
 Test strips come with color charts, so observe the color change.
 The corresponding color change in the water with that of the color chart will determine if you have a soft water aquarium or not.

 How to Soften Aquarium Water Naturally and Chemically

 To most aquarists, reducing the number of mineral contents in the aquarium is of utmost concern.
-Once in a while, the water in your aquarium may turn hard, and when it does, you need to find a way to soften it.
+Once in a while, the water in your aquarium may turn hard; when it does, you need to find a way to soften it.

 Water Softening Pillows

-A water softening pillow is like a mesh or net that helps to soften the water’s hardness in aquarium water.
-These softening pillows contain sodium ions, which, when used, replaces calcium and magnesium in the water.
+A water-softening pillow is like a mesh or net that helps to soften the water’s hardness in aquarium water.
+These softening pillows contain sodium ions, which, when used, replace calcium and magnesium in the water.
 For best results, place the pillows in the filter of the aquarium.

 One great benefit of using this method is the mesh can be reused.
-All you have to do is dip it into a salt solution and place it back in the filter.
+You must dip it into a salt solution and place it back in the filter.

-If you want to escape the stress of using various water softening techniques, you can use rainwater.
+You can use rainwater if you want to escape the stress of using various water-softening techniques.
 Rainwater has so many benefits that one can’t simply imagine.

 Rainwater is the purest form of water, making it ecologically sound for use as aquarium water.
 You can drain some of the existing water in the aquarium and replace it with rainwater.
 All you have to do is make sure you catch enough in your large containers or clean buckets.

-You have to be careful about using rainwater if you live in a pollution-stricken environment.
+You must be careful about using rainwater in a pollution-stricken environment.
 Using polluted water will harm the fish in the aquarium.
 The rainwater to be used is to be clean, devoid of any chemical or industrial pollutants.

-Using fresh, clean driftwood is another alternative method of softening water in your aquarium.
-It may not be as effective as others that were mentioned earlier, but there’s certainly no harm in keeping your options open.
+Using fresh, clean driftwood is another alternative to softening water in your aquarium.
+It may not be as effective as others mentioned earlier, but there’s certainly no harm in keeping your options open.

 Why Should You Soften Your Aquarium Water?